TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Proposed Method

 where \text{LN} represents layernorm operation, and \text{MHA} is multi-head attention.

-Previous works often rely only on pseudo-label supervision for feature-text alignment, while they are prone to noise and semantic drift.
+Previous works, e.g. ~\cite{zhou2024advancing,zhou2024label,jiang2024resisting}, often rely only on the supervision of pseudo-labels for feature-text alignment.
+However, they are prone to noise and semantic drift.
 We argue that the modality features contain more reliable semantic cues.
 As ``semantic anchors'', modality features can be better leveraged to refine text representations and mitigate the noise inherent in pseudo-labels.
 Hence, we utilize a self-attentive pooling mechanism to extract global semantic information from modality features.
 Self-attentive pooling is performed as follows.
 Firstly, we calculate an attention score $s$ for each segment through a linear projection.
-Concretely, the attention weights $\alpha_t$ for each segment are computed as:
+Concretely, the attention weights $\boldsymbol{\alpha}_t$ for each segment are computed as: